 3. Confidential information received by the persons, regulatory authorities, or entities referred to in paragraph 2 in the course of their duties may not be divulged to any other person or authority, without prejudice to cases covered by national law, the other provisions of this Regulation or other relevant Union law.

 4. Without prejudice to cases covered by national or Union law, regulatory authorities, entities, or persons who receive confidential information pursuant to this Regulation may use it only for the purpose of carrying out their duties under this Regulation.

+Recommendations to address EV charging infrastructure grid connection bottlenecks:

+Requirements

+Power reduction (V1G) Curves in case of frequency drop (participation in the grid defence plans) – By default: Market base

+Power injection (V2G) curves in case of frequency drop (participation in the grid defence plans) - By default: Market base

+Power increase curves in case of frequency increase (participation in the grid defence plans) - By default: Market base

+Power consumption limitation by the DSO in case of grid contingency (ON/OFF and setpoint)

+The following requirements should be present for storage systems:

+Possibility of DSO to control Storage in case of grid emergency plans are activated

+This possibility should be framed in the connection conditions (licensing) in agreement with the promoters, where limitations to injection can be anticipated.
+Otherwise, it should be ensured that any intervention with recourse to curtailment and redispatching (total or partial) complies with the rules established in the scope of the Internal Electricity Market Regulation, namely in what concerns to due compensations.

+Furthermore, it should be clarified that this only applies to storage with direct connection to the public grid and when not framed in a context of individual/collective self-consumption or energy communities (which may use the public grid but with a self-consumption purpose).

+Day ahead Programming

 TITLE II